 There are TVI development initiatives taking place now to support video resolution beyond 1080p.

 These images show the resolution and clarity that customers can expect using a good quality TVI camera and DVR.
 These images were captured using various TVI cameras that CCTV Camera Pros supplies.
 The cameras were all connected to this HD-TVI DVR to record the video and capture screenshots.

 The above image was captured using an outdoor HD-TVI camera with infrared.
 Please click on the image to see the full size 1080p resolution.

-Just like traditional CCTV cameras, TVI cameras are available with built-in infrared capability.
-IR allows cameras to capture black and white video in low light and zero light conditions.
+Just like traditional CCTV cameras, TVI cameras are available with built-in infrared LEDs (IR).
+IR allows security cameras to capture black and white video in low light and zero light conditions.

 This images was captured in CCTV Camera Pros warehouse with using the same camera as the image above this one, but with all of the lights turned off.
 The camera’s built-in IR LEDs are enabled automatically when the light level is low so that the camera can see in the dark.
 Click on the above image to see the full sized 1080p resolution.

 Just like other types of security cameras, TVI cameras support a variety of fixed and varifocal lens options.
 A varifocal lens allows the installer to adjust the angle of view / zoom level of the lens.
 A fixed lens has a single setting that is “fixed” and pre-focused.

 Here is an image captured with an HD-TVI camera with a 180 degree fisheye lens.
 The camera is mounted to the ceiling against the wall those two desks are against.
 The size of this room is 30 feet by 15 feet.